-The LGA currently has five separate zoned areas for employment land uses.
-While areas on the highway are well utilised, some zoned employment lands have significant vacant and undeveloped land.
-While demand is not currently high for employment land in Uralla, monitoring this land over the next 20 years will be important to ensure a rolling supply.
+Uralla Shire currently has five separate zoned areas for employment land uses.
+While areas on the highway are well utilised, some zoned employment lands have vacant and underdeveloped land.
+While demand is not currently high for employment land in Uralla Shire, monitoring this land over the next 20 years will be important to ensure a rolling supply.